-- Add the first 10 ingredients together in a large mixing bowl and mix them together.
+- Add first 10 ingredients together in a large mixing bowl.
+Mix well.

-- Drizzle some olive oil and squeeze lime juice onto mixture (making a light tangy vinaigrette) and mix well to evenly coat.
+- Drizzle olive oil and squeeze lime juice onto mixture and mix well to evenly coat.

 - Stir well before serving, adding an additional tablespoon of oil if necessary.